Pearle03/Restaurants-Recommendation-System/BigDataProject/README.md

 Program will ask for command line input:

-Enter type of Food: Indian
+	Enter type of Food: Indian </br>
-Enter City: Pittsburgh
+	Enter City: Pittsburgh </br>
-Enter State: PA
+	Enter State: PA </br>
 	Enter User ID: Fr12lvqUHN6dmMysQ

-Based on your search, the top 5 Restaurants will be displayed.
+Based on your search, the top 5 Restaurants will be displayed
 ----------------------------